mariatirindelli/PyOpenIgtlink/README.md

 ## PyOpenIgtlink

-You can install it with
+Install the package:

- pip install pygtlink
+>> pip install pygtlink

 This package provides an python implementation of OpenIgtLink message types.
 Currently the implemented types are: